 Top 5 Conversational Messaging CX Gaps in Messaging and Chat: We mystery shopped some famous brands.
 In this infographic, see what we learned about their phone number, chat, messaging, and texting conversational experiences.

 What We Learned When Investigating Mobile Messaging CX at 20+ Companies: To better understand the CX gap, we examined for ourselves what a typical mobile customer interaction is like, particularly when it comes to messaging and live chat via mobile.
 Our research team mystery shopped 27 companies from five different industries—e-commerce/retail, financial services, telecom, travel, and utilities.
 Our findings shed light on what today’s consumers typically experience when interacting with a brand via live chat and text messaging on mobile devices.
 Download our research white paper to access insights gleaned from our research and the next best steps to take to start improving the way consumers experience your brand in these channels.

 Remote CX + Conversational Messaging equals A Perfect Pair: The growth of messaging as a preferred contact channel coincides with a shift to a work-from-home contact center model.
 What great timing, since messaging perfectly pairs with an at-home workforce.
 Learn how to combine messaging and remote operations to deliver amazing and effortless experiences.

-Transforming conversational messaging into a competitive advantage: Consumers use messaging apps as a conversation and interaction space daily.
+Transforming Conversational Messaging into a Competitive Advantage: Consumers use messaging apps as a real time conversation and interaction space daily.
 And that preference is quickly bleeding into retail, commerce, and customer support.
 But while adopting a new channel like conversational messaging is one thing, doing it successfully is quite another.
 In this strategy guide, discover why your customers want to message you, the best ways to implement the evolving channel, and 6 key steps to achieve CSAT success.